katherinel09/sp2021-asg1-secchat/README.md

 # sp2021-asg1-seccaht

 ### Program Description
 SP2021-ASF1-SECCHAT is a standalone program that consists of a '*chat server*' which maintains chat states to allow for a conversation to take place, as well as a '*chat client*' to allow users to communicate with the server.
 The goal of the program is to host a secure chat application in C that runs on Linux.
-The states that the server will include (*but won't be limited to*) are users sending and receiving private and public messages.
+The states that the server will include users sending and receiving private and public messages.

-The state of this README currently reflects the functionality as November 16 for the first deadline of assignment one.
-The goal of this deadline is to build a secure chat application between a client and a server.
-Specifically, we implemented the functionality of sending messages, receiving messages, parsing commands, and showing messages between two users.
+The state of this README currently reflects the functionality as of December 11, 2021.

 # To compile:
 Run '*make*' or '*make all*' in the root directory.
 Linker tags include -lcrypto -lssl -lsqlite3.